jedisct1/libsodium-doc/advanced/scalar_multiplication.md

 `n` is `crypto_scalarmult_SCALARBYTES` bytes long, `p` and the output are `crypto_scalarmult_BYTES` bytes long.

 `q` represents the X coordinate of a point on the curve.
-As a result, the number of possible keys is limited to the group size \(≈2^252\), and the key distribution is not uniform.
+As a result, the number of possible keys is limited to the group size \(≈2^252\), which is smaller than the key space.

-For this reason, instead of directly using the output of the multiplication `q` as a shared key, it is recommended to use `h(q ‖ pk1 ‖ pk2)`, with `pk1` and `pk2` being the public keys.
+For this reason, and to mitigate subtle attacks due to the fact many (`p`, `n`) pairs produce the same result, using the output of the multiplication `q` directly as a shared key is not recommended.

+A better way to compute a shared key is `h(q ‖ pk1 ‖ pk2)`, with `pk1` and `pk2` being the public keys.

 This can be achieved with the following code snippet: